-Last week I had the privilege to participate in a convening of Upstream staff who identify as Black, facilitated by The Justice Collective, who are assisting us as part of our broader equity, diversity and inclusion (EDI) efforts as an organization.
+Last week I had the privilege to participate in a convening of Upstream staff who identify as Black as part of our broader equity, diversity and inclusion (EDI) efforts as an organization.
 I was privileged to be a part of the visceral, raw testimonies of Black Upstreamers who spoke of the deep seated, exhausting stress of worrying if a husband, son, wife or daughter will come back home each day safe, or alive; of the extraordinary emotional toll experienced through the racial disparities highlighted by COVID-19; over policing and police brutality in communities; and the murders of George Floyd, Breonna Taylor, Tony McDade, Elijah McClain, Ahmaud Arbery, David McAttee, Rayshard Brooks, and countless others.
 It was 90 minutes of searing reflection on unanswerable questions and associated pain about how to exist in a world that perceives us as a threat, where Black lives are taken by the institutions set up ostensibly to protect us.
 To be Black in this country is to be close to pain.

 What do I say to my 24 year old daughter who feels this pain so acutely that she is contemplating participating in a collective action in Boston explicitly with the goal of getting arrested, in order to shine a light on the inequities in the Mayor’s budget?
 How do I balance my ever-present desire as a parent to keep her safe, particularly in this moment of COVID, with her deep-seated, searing need to block traffic, her arms linked to others, to shout, “Just stop killing us!”